adrianbooth/GitViewer/README.md

 # GitViewer
-Simple mvc site to load user info from github api
+GitViewer is a simple mvc site to load user info from github api.

 ## Prerequisites
 To run the web application you will need .NET Framework Runtime v4.7.2